 What was the inspiration behind your latest collection?

-We wanted to bring back some colour to the industry and shake up the shelves!
-I used the colour palette from my recent collection of paintings for the sub dials on our G6 watches.
+We wanted to bring back some color to the industry and shake up the shelves!
+I used the color palette from my recent collection of paintings for the sub dials on our G6 watches.
 The name for the range was inspired by my late grandfather, Eddie Read.
 He was a Morse code expert for MI5 and his call sign was ‘G6US’.
 He had a big influence on me and my fascination with design and the movement of time, so I knew this was the one to honour him!